khalid-hussain/morals-and-behaviour/10-characteristics-of-the-soul.md

 bad.
 On the other hand, a spirit which is vigilant by nature only makes use of carelessness for a good purpose when he should not study or research deeply into the subject.
-To pretend to ignore something in this case means to understand reality, to refuse to act precipitously, to use moderation and to prevent the worst happening.
-Thus it is praiseworthy to know how to pretend not to be listening, and bad to be naturally inattentive.
+To pretend to ignore something in this case means to understand reality, to refuse to act precipitously,[mean-precipitious] to use moderation, and to prevent the worst happening.
+Thus it is praiseworthy to know how to pretend not to be listening and bad to be naturally inattentive.

-320. The same could be said about admitting one is afraid or concealing the fact.
+320. The same could be said about admitting one is afraid or concealing fact.
 To make it obvious that one is troubled as soon as one begins to have difficulties is bad, because it means that you cannot control yourself and your display of emotion serves no useful purpose.
 Indeed, divine law counsels against it; it stops you doing what has to be done and to make the necessary